Blue0Tech/GPCE/README.md

 # Status

-GPCE is currently in active development.
-The first release (v1.0) is out!
+GPCE is no longer in active development.
+The first release (v1.0) is out.
 See https://github.com/Blue0Tech/GPCE/releases/tag/v1.0

 # Known Issues